Net Worth Calculator

 Net Worth = Total Assets − Total LiabilitiesFrequently Asked Questions

-Net worth is the total value of everything you own (assets) minus everything you owe (liabilities).
-It's the best single measure of your financial health.
+Net worth is the total value of everything you own minus everything you owe.
+It’s the best single measure of financial health because it accounts for both wealth-building (assets) and wealth-destroying (liabilities) forces at the same time.

 Should I include superannuation in my net worth?

-Yes — super is your money, just held in a preserved account.
-Most Australians should include it as it's often their largest asset after property.
+Yes — super is your money, just held in a preserved account until retirement.
+For most Australians it’s their largest or second-largest asset after property, and leaving it out gives a misleadingly low picture of total wealth.

 What is a good net worth at my age?

-A common benchmark is to have saved 1× your annual salary by 30, 3× by 40, 6× by 50, and 10× by retirement.
-These are rough guides, not hard rules.
+A common benchmark is 1× your annual salary by age 30, 3× by 40, 6× by 50, and 10× by retirement.
+These are rough guides — the trend (is it growing?) matters more than hitting any specific number at a specific age.

 Is a negative net worth bad?

-Not necessarily — many people start with negative net worth due to HECS debt or a mortgage on a property that's appreciating.
-The trend over time matters more than the snapshot.
+Not necessarily — many people start with negative net worth due to HECS debt, a car loan, or a mortgage on an appreciating property.
+What matters is the direction: is your net worth growing month to month and year to year?

 Related Calculators